 The deadly crash happened right by Fire Station 17 just before 8 p.m.
 Sunday.

-Officials said the private helicopter took off from Ellington Field.
-It's unclear where it was headed.
+Officials said the private helicopter took off from Ellington Field, but it's unclear where it was headed.

-There area a lot of homes and businesses in the area where it crashed.
-Thankfully, the helicopter didn't hit anything else on the way down and officials said no one on the ground was hurt.
+There were many homes and businesses in the area where it crashed.
+Thankfully, the helicopter didn't hit anything else on the way down, and officials said no one on the ground was hurt.

-Houston Police Chief Noe Diaz has a message for residents in the area as they wake up and may see some pieces of the helicopter.
+Houston Police Chief Noe Diaz had a message for residents in the area who may come across pieces of the helicopter.

 On Monday, police echoed Diaz's comments, adding that any debris should be considered evidence.

-The FAA, NTSB, Texas Department of Public Safety (DPS), Houston Police Department, and Houston Fire Department area all investigating.
+The FAA, NTSB, Texas Department of Public Safety (DPS), Houston Police Department, and Houston Fire Department are all investigating.
+THE NTSB asked anyone who witnessed the crash or has surveillance video to contact the agency at witness@ntsb.gov.

 The NTSB released a full statement on Monday.